Minor in International Studies

 In languages without advanced course offerings, students may complete two courses in a second language where the first language was pursued through the 102 course.

-Courses offered in history, art, comparative literature or anthropology can all satisfy this requirement.
+Courses offered in history, art, comparative literature/culture or anthropology can all satisfy this requirement.

 Students are encouraged, but not required, to take off-campus studies, either in the form of a study abroad or an internship in, for example, Washington, D.C.